 The updated plan provides the guidance and resources necessary as appropriate projects are identified.
 Listed below are the factors that drove the need to update the Urban Renewal Plan.
 Urban Renewal 101 information is available to understand the fundamentals of Urban Renewal.
 If you have questions about the Urban Renewal Plan, please contact Town Manager Ryan Hyland at firstname.lastname@example.org or 970-262-7319.

 • The Silverthorne Town Council is working to move forward with the long-standing community vision to develop a vibrant, pedestrian-friendly, mixed-use Town Core.

 • In 2011, the community participated in a public process which formulated specific recommendations for Silverthorne’s Town Core.
 The Downtown Colorado Inc. (DCI) Assessment Process resulted in recommendations which can be found here.
-In 2012, as part of their goal setting process, the Town Council committed to take the next steps toward achieving the community vision that resulted from the 2011 public process.
+In 2012, as part of their goal-setting process, the Town Council committed to taking the next steps toward achieving the community vision that resulted from the 2011 public process.

 • Financing will be necessary for the installation of critical infrastructure, including attractive streetscapes with sidewalks.
 In addition, an existing sewer main, currently located directly under multiple private properties, will need to be relocated as it represents a significant impediment to private redevelopment.